sebagnz/tailwindcss-border-image/README.md

 ## Utilities

-The `border-image` property has a complex syntax that follow this schema:
+The `border-image` syntax follows this schema:

 ```
 border-image: <source> <slice>/<width>/<outset> <repeat>
 ```

-Basically it's a short-hand for setting all of those values at once.
-This plugin will provide you utilities to work with each on of them in a tailwind CSS fashion.
+Basically it's a short-hand for setting `border-image-source`, `border-image-slice`, `border-image-width`, `border-image-outset` and `border-image-repeat` in a one-liner.

+This plugin will provide you with utilities to work with each one of them in a tailwind CSS fashion.

-### Source
+### Source _(required)_

 | Utility         | Values                    |
 | --------------- | ------------------------- |